LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Two-Step Pose Graph Optimization

 \subsection{Last Pose Graph Optimization}

-Although spatial BA (Section \ref{subsection:loopBA}) improves the accuracy of local pose near loop closures, it does not propagate this accuracy globally and may break the continuity of odometry, resulting in even worse global consistency.
-To address this issue, we develop the last pose graph optimization (LPGO), and the details are as follows.
+Although spatial BA improves the accuracy of local pose near loop closures, it does not achieve global consistency and may break the continuity of odometry.
+To address this issue, we develop the last pose graph optimization (LPGO).

-We design the LPGO with two types of constraints: odometry constraints to maintain trajectory smoothness, and sparsified BA-based constraints to preserve refined local structures (see Fig.~\ref{fig:lastpgo}).
+We construct the LPGO with two types of constraints: odometry constraints to maintain trajectory smoothness, and sparsified BA-based constraints to preserve refined local structures (see Fig.~\ref{fig:lastpgo}).
 For each robot, odometry constraints are added between adjacent poses to preserve temporal continuity.
 In cases where a BA-optimized pose is adjacent to an unoptimized one, a high-weight odometry constraint is applied to mitigate potential discontinuities introduced by local optimization.
 In contrast, lower weights are assigned between two unoptimized poses to allow greater global adjustment flexibility.
 Additionally, pose pairs within the spatial BA window that exhibit strong geometric overlap and reliable correspondence are assigned high-weight BA constraints to preserve local accuracy.
-The specific selection criteria for these constraints are detailed in the following paragraphs.

 We use two different metrics for constraint selection between pose pairs of different robots and pose pairs of the same robot.
-For pose pairs across different robots, we evaluate the similarity of their descriptors obtained from RING++ \cite{ring++} and add BA constraints only when the similarity exceeds a specified threshold.
+For different robots, we evaluate the similarity of their descriptors obtained from RING++ \cite{ring++} and add BA constraints only when the similarity exceeds a specified threshold.
 For pose pairs within the same robot, we apply pair-wise registration techniques from \cite{pss-goso} to selectively retain constraints between poses that significantly constrain each other.
-The sparsification process using pair-wise registration is as follows.
+The sparsification process is as follows.

 For an edge $\mathbf{E}_k$ connecting two pose nodes belonging to the same robot, let $\mathbf{E}_{k}^{0}$ and $\mathbf{E}_{k}^{1}$ denote the indices of the corresponding poses.
 The residual $\boldsymbol{\epsilon}_k$ and its associated covariance matrix $\mathbf{\Omega}_k$ between the two poses can be estimated using a pair-wise registration approach.
 For clarity, we denote the poses at $\mathbf{E}_{k}^{0}$ and $\mathbf{E}_{k}^{1}$ as $(\mathbf{R}_{L_0}, \mathbf{t}_{L_0})$ and $(\mathbf{R}_{L_1}, \mathbf{t}_{L_1})$, respectively.
 The relative transformation from frame $L_0$ to $L_1$ is computed as $\mathbf{R}^{L_0}_{L_1} = \mathbf{R}_{L_0}^\top \mathbf{R}_{L_1}$ and $\mathbf{t}^{L_0}_{L_1} = \mathbf{R}_{L_0}^\top (\mathbf{t}_{L_1} - \mathbf{t}_{L_0})$.
 Based on nearest neighbor matching, we obtain point-to-point correspondences $\{(\mathbf{P}^{L_0}_u, \mathbf{P}^{L_1}_u)\}_{u=1}^{U}$, where $U$ denotes the total number of matched pairs.
 These correspondences are used to formulate the registration residual function $\boldsymbol{\epsilon}^{\mathrm{reg}}_k$ associated with edge $\mathbf{E}_k$.